Q2 Outlook: Turbulence, trade fears in focus as we look ahead

 A. If your child or designated beneficiary receives a scholarship for higher education, the account owner may withdraw an equal amount from your Ivy InvestEd 529 Plan.
 Although you would pay taxes on the earnings portion of the withdrawal, you would have no federal tax penalties associated with the withdrawal.
 Withdrawal amounts that exceed the amount of the scholarship that you DON’T use for qualified higher education expenses of the designated beneficiary will be subject to income taxation on the earnings portion.
 You may also incur an additional 10% federal penalty on the earnings.1 The taxes will generally be applied at the tax rate of the person for whose benefit the withdrawal is made.

 A. One of the advantages of 529 plans is that account owners can change beneficiaries without penalty.
-If your child chooses not to go to college, you can change beneficiaries without penalty, as long as the new designated beneficiary is a member of the original designated beneficiary’s family, as defined by the tax laws.
+If your child chooses not to use account funds for education needs, you can change beneficiaries without penalty, as long as the new designated beneficiary is a member of the original designated beneficiary’s family, as defined by the tax laws.
 If you choose to withdraw the money you have accumulated in your Ivy InvestEd 529 Plan account for non-qualified expenses instead of passing it onto a new designated beneficiary, the earnings portion of the non-qualified withdrawal generally will be subject to income tax at the tax rate of the person for whose benefit the withdrawal is made.
 In addition, a 10% penalty on the earnings will apply.2

 A. Yes, transferring from one 529 plan to another requires completing a 529 Plan Transfer Request Form.
 You may generally roll over an account without limit if the new account appoints a new designated beneficiary.
 In addition, you may roll over an account with the same designated beneficiary one time during a 12-month period.3